muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 A frozen first atlas structure with:

-- seven-family mother table
+* seven-family mother table
-- major routing rules
+* major routing rules
-- canonical node layer
+* canonical node layer
-- high-value subtree layer
+* high-value subtree layer
-- relation matrix
+* relation matrix
-- patch discipline
+* patch discipline

 ### Casebook layer

 A first canonical casebook that teaches:

-- what each family looks like
+* what each family looks like
-- how important boundaries should be cut
+* how important boundaries should be cut
-- how diagnosis changes the first repair move
+* how diagnosis changes the first repair move

 ### AI adapter layer

 A first atlas-to-AI adapter layer that compresses atlas logic into reusable routing modes for model-facing use.

+### Fix layer

+A first repair-facing layer that connects correct routing to first repair surfaces and misrepair discipline.

+### Demo layer

+A first official demo pack showing that different routes lead to different first repair moves.

 ### Patch layer